Lavida-O: Elastic Large Masked Diffusion Models for Unified Multimodal Understanding and Generation: Additional Experiment Details and Results

 \subsection{Ablation Studies on Reflection and Planning}

-\textbf{Breakdown of Performance Improvements.} We provide a detailed breakdown of planning and reflection gains.
+\textbf{Breakdown of Performance Improvements.} We provide a detailed breakdown of the gains introduced by planning and reflection.
 Table \ref{tab:t2i-planning-breakdown} shows results on GenEval.
-Planning yields large improvements in object positioning (+0.19), while reflection additionally improves counting and attribution.
+Planning yields large improvements in object positioning (+0.19), while reflection additionally improves counting and attribution. {To further examine the behavior of planning, we conducted additional text-to-image evaluations on categories of T2I-Compbench++ \citep{huang2025t2i} that are not covered by GenEval benchmark, including 3D spatial constraints and object texture attribution.
+We report these results in Table \ref{tab:t2i-comp-bench}.
+We observe that \ours~ consistently demonstrate strong performance, with planning mechanism offering a significant performance boost.
+Notably, while our planning process use only 2D bounding boxes, we observe that it also improves satisfaction of 3D positional constraints by properly designing the size of relevant objects to reflect the distance. }

 On Image-Edit (Table \ref{tab:image-edit-breakdown}), planning improves adding/removing objects, subject actions, and hybrid instructions.
 The largest gains are in action (+0.50) and hybrid (+0.16).
 However, global edits (e.g., style, background) degrade slightly, as these tasks are less aligned with grounding.
-A promising direction for future works is to let the model dynamically decide whether to invoke planning.
+A promising direction for future is to let the model dynamically decide whether to invoke planning.

 \textbf{Effect of Inference-time Scaling.} We evaluate reflection scaling by varying $N$, the maximum number of images generated per prompt.
 Table \ref{tab:reflection-scaling} shows results.
 Even one reflection step ($N=2$) improves performance.
 Gains saturate at $N=8$, with little benefit beyond.
 Latency grows sublinearly with $N$ since simple prompts often trigger early stopping.
-For example, when $N=20$, the model may obtain a satisfying output and terminate the generation process after generating just two images.
+For example, when $N=20$, the model may obtain a satisfactory output and terminate the generation process after generating just two images.